craigahobbs/craigahobbs.github.io/fruit-fly-trap/fruit-fly-trap.md

         '', \
         '    At any time, you can [reset the cone measurements](' + if(vMetric, '#var.vMetric=1', '#var=') + ').', \
         '', \
         '2.
-Print the cone form using the link below.
-Cut out the cone form carefully using scissors.
-Use', \
+Print the cone form using the link below.', \
-        "   your browser's back button to return to this page after printing.", \
         '', \
         '   ' + coneLink('Print Cone Form', null, null, null, null, 1, 'the-fruit-fly-trap-maker'), \
         '', \
         "3.
-Tape the cone together along the cone form's flap line.", \
+Cut out the cone form carefully using scissors and tape the cone together along the cone form's flap line.", \
         '', \
         '4.
 Pour a small amount of fruit-fly-attracting liquid (e.g., apple cider vinegar) into the glass.
 Be', \
         '   sure the liquid level is at least ' + if(vMetric, '1/2 cm.', '1/4 in.') + ' below the cone-bottom.', \